 Okay, so I know what you’re thinking – it’s the butter that makes it so good!
 And yes, I totally get that butter makes everything better, but in this case, it’s not just the butter because I removed most of it to lighten up this dish.
 I really think there’s just some kind of magical reaction when you combine apples, brown sugar and even butter flavor.
 It simply transforms mashed turnips into utter deliciousness.

 So, if you are looking for mashed turnip recipes, give this one a try!
 Even if you’re not a fan of mashed turnips, this recipe will definitely turn you, and without breaking the weight watchers points bank!

 Time is a wizard

 Not only is the end of the line a lot further down the road than it once was, I have also come a long way since the days when I could barely cook canned soup and grilled cheese without burning it.
 But what is even more surprising, given my life-long loathing for turnips, is that I’m the one making this turnip casserole at Thanksgiving.

 At Uncle Harry’s funeral last fall, we got to connect with some of Aunt Joan & Uncle Harry’s friends; the ones that we spent many-a-special holiday dinners with.
 It really was beyond wonderful to be able to reminisce with them about those days and the amazing meals we shared.
 And now that I’m the one making this dish, I hope that one day, I can pay it forward and make this for family and/or friends that are in need of a home cooked holiday meal as much as I was back then.

 Looking for other vegetarian and Weight Watchers friendly Thanksgiving side dishes?
 Try this Gluten-free Corn Succotash!

 Mashed Turnip & Apple Casserole- Light & Weight Watchers Friendly

-Mix flour and brown sugar together, then rate 2 tbsp of butter into mixture and combine.
+- Mix flour and brown sugar together, then cut 2 tbsp of butter into mixture and combine.
 Pat down on top of casserole.